 sega-32x-with-mega-cd

-By 2004 2.7 million units had been sold, although it had been discontinued in 1996, I guess you could say it was a success for SEGA.
+By 2004 2.7 million units had been sold, although it had been discontinued in 1996 but I guess you could say it was a success for SEGA.

 Sega 32X

-Now if you want a disappointment the 32x was it, The idea was on an add-on that slotted into the cartridge slot to bring the sega mega drive console from 16 bit to 32.
-In the end, its price and limited games let it down.
+Now if you want a disappointment the 32x was it, The idea was on add-on that slotted into the cartridge slot to bring the sega mega drive console from 16 bit to 32.
+In the end its price and limited games let it down.

-With only 665,000 units sold worldwide compared to the Mega CD it looked like the idea of this add-on was a bad idea from SEGA, Though now-a-days the 32X is considered a collector’s piece, the games just as much so with auctions reaching hundreds on the right day.
+With only 665,000 units sold world-wide compared to the Mega CD it looked like the idea of this add-on was a bad idea from SEGA, Though now-a-day the 32X is considered a collectors piece, the games just as much so with auctions reaching hundreds on the right day.

 SegaSaturn-game-console